pizzadotdoggo/pizzadotdoggo/README.md

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please me patient with me!

  ★ I am a **minor** do **not** under **any** circumstances be weird towards me **please**

+★ DNC in my ponies names mean 'do not copy' so please dont, I work very hard on them ^^

 </details>